 - Must not exceed a total weight of 500kg

-Again, Amazon must be able to offload the pallets from the rear-end of the delivery vehicle.
-This is why we always advise you to ensure you have checked their packing requirements and regulations before arranging an Amazon pallet delivery.
+Amazon must be able to offload the pallets from the rear of the trailer.
+We highly recommend reading up on Amazon’s packing rules and requirements before booking your Amazon pallet delivery.

 - To (FC Address)

 - From (Vendor Address)